Living in Dubai, UAE: An Expat Guide

 Did you know that Dubai police drive Bugattis, Ferraris and Lamborghinis?

 And yes, it’s all for the show, because Dubai is one of the safest cities in the region, second only to Abu Dhabi.
-According to The Economist’s Safe Cities Index, it’s safer than Rome and Beijing.
+According to The Economist’s Safe Cities Index, it’s safer than Beijing.

 That’s remarkable because it’s such a diverse city.
 At the same time, pick-pocketing and muggings are unheard of in Dubai.